 has had plays produced at numerous theaters, including Shame and Desire (Stella Adler Theatre), The Man From Brazoria County (ALAP New Works Lab), The Moving Forward of Souls (Coronet Theater), and Anger (Elephant Theatre).
 His feature screenplays include Used Books, which was developed with actor/producer LeVar Burton (Eagle Nation Films), and The Sea Between, commissioned by producer Elizabeth Kahn (Forever After Project, Inc.).
 He holds a BA from University of California, San Diego, and an MFA in Film from USC.

-Nelsie Spencer is the author of the novel The Playgroup, (St. Martin’s Press), and the optioned screenplay A Girl's Best Friend.
+Nelsie Spencer is the author of the novel The Playgroup, (St. Martin’s Press), and the feature screenplay A Girl's Best Friend.
 She co-wrote the feature film Valley Inn, which debuted at the Palm Beach International Film Festival.
 She wrote, produced, and co-hosted the radio show The Radio Ritas, (Greenstone Media) and hosts the podcast The Naked Novelist.
-She co-wrote and starred in the play My Heart Belongs To Daddy, produced at the Pittsburgh Public Theater, Dorothy Lyman’s A Director’s Theater in Los Angeles, and at Duke University’s Pre-Broadway series, among others, and her one-woman show Goodbye Cream played at the When I’m 34 Festival in Los Angeles.
-She studied dance and theater at Orange Coast College, acting at New York's The Neighborhood Playhouse, and fiction at The New School.
+She co-wrote and starred in the play My Heart Belongs To Daddy, produced at the Pittsburgh Public Theater, Dorothy Lyman’s A Director’s Theater in Los Angeles, and at Duke University’s Pre-Broadway series, and her one-woman show Goodbye Cream played at the When I’m 34 Festival in Los Angeles.
+She studied dance and theater at Orange Coast College, and fiction at The New School.